AlgorithmiKee/notes/Math/continuity_eq.md

 \end{align}
 $$

-We express the contiunity equaiton in terms of Eulerian density rather than Lagrangian density
+We express the continuity equation in terms of Eulerian density rather than Lagrangian density

 $$
 \begin{align*}